Our

 Prudence meant caution and discretion.
 Today we express this in good

 conduct and decorum toward our fellows.
-But the necessary discipline
+But the necessary discipline to

-to achieve this is developed through practice, training, study, exercise,
+achieve this is developed through practice, training, study, exercise,

-research, interaction, participation, growth, and learning continuously.
+research, interaction, participation, growth,

 The